Norwich Cathedral: 16th and 17th centuries

 The composer and 'singing man' Osbert Parsley worked at Norwich Cathedral for 50 years, until his death in 1585.
 The cathedral was partially in ruins when John Cosin was at Norwich School in the early 17th century and the former bishop was an absentee figure.
 In 1643 during the Civil War, an angry Puritan mob invaded the cathedral and destroyed all Roman Catholic symbols.
 The building, abandoned the following year, lay in ruins for two decades.
 Norwich bishop Joseph Hall provides a graphic description from his book Hard Measure:

 The mob also fired their muskets.
 At least one musket ball remains lodged in the stonework.
 Only at the Restoration in 1660 would the cathedral be restored.

 19th and 20th centuries

-In about 1830 the south transept was remodelled by Anthony Salvin.
+In the 1830s the south transept was remodelled by the English architect Anthony Salvin.
 In 1930–1932 a new Lady Chapel, designed by Charles Nicholson, was built at the east end, on the site of its 13th-century predecessor, which had been demolished during the late 16th century.

-The cathedral is one of the Norwich 12 heritage sites.
+The cathedral is included as one of the "Norwich 12", a list of the city's most iconic buildings produced as part of an initiative launched in 2008 by the Norwich Heritage Economic and Regeneration Trust.

 Modern works

 In 2004 the new refectory (winner, National Wood Awards 2004), by Hopkins Architects and Buro Happold, opened on the site of the original refectory on the south side of the cloisters.
 Work on the new hostry, also by Hopkins Architects, started in April 2007 after the 'Cathedral Inspiration for the Future Campaign' had reached its target of £10 million.
-It was opened by the Queen and the Duke of Edinburgh on 4 May 2010.
+It was opened by Queen Elizabeth II and Prince Philip, Duke of Edinburgh on 4 May 2010.
 The new hostry has become the main entrance to the cathedral.
 Space has been provided within the hostry for temporary art exhibitions.